 Freightos is the instant online freight marketplace revolutionizing international freight by providing instant quotes and bookings, shipment management, 24/7 support, and more to smaller importers.

-With TradeGecko, master Inventory Management and keep up with sales and demand.
+With QuickBooks Commerce, master Inventory Management and keep up with sales and demand.

 Intuit, QuickBooks, QB, TurboTax, Proconnect and Mint are registered trademarks of Intuit Inc. Terms and conditions, features, support, pricing, and service options subject to change without notice.